fido-device-onboard/pri-fidoiot/component-samples/demo/owner/README.md

 # Getting the executable

-Use the following commands to build FIDO IoT Owner Component sample source.
+Use the following commands to build FIDO Device Onboard (FDO) Owner Component sample source.
+For the instructions in this document, `<pri-src>` refers to the path of the FDO PRI folder 'pri-fidoiot'.
 ```
-$ cd <fido-iot-src>/service/component-samples/owner/
+$ cd <pri-src>/component-samples/owner/
 $ mvn clean install
 ```

-This will copy the required executables and libraries into \<fido-iot-src\>/demo/owner/.
+This will copy the required executables and libraries into \<pri-src\>/component-samples/demo/owner/.

-# Configuring the FIDO IoT Owner Sample
+# Configuring the FDO PRI Owner Sample

 Some required runtime arguments